onsi/ginkgo/docs/MIGRATING_TO_V2.md

 #### Generating machine-readable reports
 Ginkgo now natively supports generating and aggregating reports in a number of machine-readable formats - and these reports can be generated and managed by simply passing `ginkgo` command line flags.

-Ginkgo V2 introduces a new JSON format that faithfully captures all avialable information about a Ginkgo test suite.
+Ginkgo V2 introduces a new JSON format that faithfully captures all available information about a Ginkgo test suite.
 JSON reports can be generated via `ginkgo --json-report=out.json`.
 The resulting JSON file encodes an array of `types.Report`.
 Each entry in that array lists detailed information about the test suite and includes a list of `types.SpecReport` that captures detailed information about each spec.
 These types are documented [here](https://github.com/onsi/ginkgo/blob/ver2/types/types.go).

 Ginkgo also supports generating JUnit reports with `ginkgo --junit-report=out.xml` and Teamcity reports with `ginkgo --teamcity-report=out.teamcity`.
 In addition, Ginkgo V2's JUnit reporter has been improved and is now more conformant with the JUnit specification.